podio/podio-rb/README.md

 Basic Usage
 -----------

 After you configured the `Podio.client` singleton you can use all of the wrapper functions to do API requests.
-The functions are organized into modules corresponding to the official API documentation.
-The functions follow a common naming pattern that should be familiar to ActiveRecord users.
+The functions are organized into models corresponding to the official API documentation, although most API areas have multiple models associated.
+The method follow a common naming pattern that should be familiar to ActiveRecord users.
 For example:

     # Getting an item
     Podio::Item.find(42)